Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalBryan.md

 As a student, I want to learn how to use authentication tokens when sending data from a Raspberry Pi to my backend, so that I can make sure only trusted devices can send or access data.

+### Learned
+Originally, my backend accepted any data coming in from any client.
+This was a big problem — anyone could send fake data to my system if they knew the endpoint.
+I realized this was insecure, especially since my devices (like the Raspberry Pi) are meant to operate over public or semi-public networks.

+To fix this:

+    I generated a unique token for each authorized device and stored it in the database.

+    The Raspberry Pi includes this token in the Authorization header when making a request to the backend.

+    On the backend, I created a middleware-style function that checks if the token is valid before processing the request.

+    If the token is missing or invalid, the request is rejected with a 401 Unauthorized.

 <br /> <br />

 # Sources